emdobrin/aepsdk-edge-ios/Documentation/Advanced/FAQ/events-persistence.md

     - 503 Service Unavailable
     - 504 Gateway Timeout

 In some cases, for example in case of a 429 or 503 Service Unavailable, the server may return a `Retry-After` response header.
-The client uses this value as a cool down timeout until the next retry is executed.
+The client uses this value as the cool down timeout until the next retry is executed.

 ## Is events batching supported?

 Batching is currently not supported in the Edge extension.
-The hits are queued and processed individual network requests.
+The hits are queued and processed as individual network requests.